 Bihari Litti Chokha – The Most Famous Dish of Bihar

 How did a common dish become the identity of Bihar?
 Why is Chokha always served with Litti and not curd or chutney?
-What is the authentic process of its preparation, and which restaurant in India still makes and serves it in the same traditional way?
-Let us know further in this blog.
+What is the authentic process of its preparation, and which restaurants still serve it in the traditional way?
+Let us find out.

-Why Traditionally Litti with Chokha? not chutney or curd?
+Why Traditionally Litti with Chokha and Not Curd or Chutney?

 Authentic Bihari Litti Chokha Recipe